Share this page

 else

-writeln("Send mathematician, something is wrong");
+writeln("Send mathematician, something's wrong");

 // You can use parentheses if you prefer.